 Gel Nail Polish at Home Step-by-step

 Updated 4.3.2020 - We posted an updated instructions for using Gelish gel polish system at home.
-You may want to jump there.
+If that's the brand you use, you may want to jump there.

 What You Will Need